 Offline access lets you use Outlook on your laptop or desktop computer when you're not connected to the Internet.

-If the status bar at the bottom of your Outlook window shows either of these status indicators, it means Outlook isn't connected to your mail server.
+How do you know when you're working offline or online in Outlook?
+There are visual cues, starting with the status bar at the bottom of your Outlook window.
+If either of the following status indicators are shown, it means Outlook isn’t connected to your mail server:

-Note If you don't see the Work Offline button Cached Exchange Mode might be turned off.
-For steps to turn it back on, see Turn on Cached Exchange Mode.
+If you don’t see the Work Offline button and your email account is a Microsoft Exchange Server account, Cached Exchange Mode might be turned off.
+Follow the steps in Turn on Cached Exchange Mode to change that setting.
+Or contact the person who manages the Exchange server for your organization.

 If your Internet connection is working, there might be a problem with the mail server.

-If you can get and send mail on the website, the mail server is fine.
-But your computer might need updates or there might be a problem with the account settings.
+If you can send and receive mail on the website, then your mail server is fine.
+But your computer might need updates or there might be a problem with your account settings.